oliverdettenborn/cloud-run-ci-cd/README.md

-# typescript-back-end-template
+# cloud Run CI/CD

-Template to create new typescript express applications

-To create a new application, you just new to use this repository as template when creating a new one.
+Server base to deploy a new Cloud Run App on Goggle Cloud Plataform, using Github Actions